The Temptation of AA Bronson

 With the assistance of Samuel Saelemakers (Assistant Curator) and Vincent Simon (assistant to AA Bronson).

 Support for participating artists in The Temptation of AA Bronson has been provided by the Alberta Foundation, The Canada Council for the Arts, Office for Contemporary Art (Norway) and the Austrian Ministry of Culture.
 For the presentation of K8 Hardy’s work Witte de With thanks Hans Boodt for their kind support.
-A ritual of queer rituals is co-sponsored by The Institute for Art, Religion, and Social Justice, Union Theological Seminary.
+A ritual of queer rituals is co-sponsored by The Institute for Art, Religion, and Social Justice, Union Theological Seminary and the city of Rotterdam.
 Flag of Ecstasy is presented in collaboration with WORM and Peter Taylor.
 Special thanks to Philip Aarons and Shelley Fox Aarons, Nature Morte (Berlin), and Esther Schipper (Berlin) for their generous contributions.

 Click for more info on AA Bronson